shrawanthakur16/KitchenStory/README.md

 # KitchenStory
-This project is a phase4project done during SimpliLearn Java Full Stack Development Training.
+This project is a phase4 project done during SimpliLearn Java Full Stack Development Training.